Who’s It For?

 The Citroen C-Zero comes with a fully automatic gearbox as standard, and it works well in stop/start traffic.
 All drivers need to do is put the transmission into “Drive” mode and the car starts up in near silence.
+The Cabin

 The C-Zero closely resembles the Mitsubishi i-MiEV from the outside, with only the appearance of Citroen badges distinguishing the two cars.
 Inside, it looks a lot more like a conventional city car than an electric car.

 - Comfort – Its cabin is comfortable enough, and drivers and passengers alike should feel very relaxed in and about the city

 - Space and practicality – The C-Zero sports a high roof, which means headroom is excellent, both upfront and in the back.
 On the other hand, this is also a super narrow car, which makes it difficult to turn your head.
 This narrowness also means the Citroen is tight inside and it can be hard to even move.
 Space for four people, however, is decent, especially on shorter trips.

 - Insulation – The electric motor makes absolutely no noise, which creates a very relaxed atmosphere.

 - Load Capacity – The boot has a load capacity of just 166-litres, which can be considered small in this class.
 Split-folding rear seats are standard, and they reveal a lot more space.
 Expect a small boot opening, too.

 Buyers’ biggest concerns will lie with the cost and lifespan of the batteries.